Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Introduction

-In this paper, we allow a general choice of the weighting parameter $w_t$ in \eqref{eq:weighted-sgd-intro}, which admits the IPW weights as a special case, and derive the explicit formula for the asymptotic distribution of the generalized-weighting ASGD algorithm, thus provides us a way to compare different choices of $w_t$ and even optimize over $w_t$ for some simple models.
-Our proposed estimator greatly improves the asymptotic efficiency over IPW-ASGD and achieves comparable efficiency as if the practitioner picks one arm steadily.
+Designing algorithms to ameliorate decision-making and enhance the asymptotic efficiency of estimators remains both challenging and important.
+In this paper, we allow a general choice of the weighting parameter $w_t$ in \eqref{eq:weighted-sgd-intro}, which admits the IPW weights as a special case and derives the explicit formula for the asymptotic distribution of the generalized-weighting ASGD algorithm, thus provides us a way to compare different choices of $w_t$ and even optimize over $w_t$ for some simple models.
+Our proposed estimator significantly improves the asymptotic efficiency over IPW-ASGD and achieves comparable efficiency if the practitioner picks one arm steadily.
 This estimator helps construct narrow yet reliable confidence intervals for the underlying parameter of interest.
 The analysis also reveals a recommendation of optimal choices of weights $w_t$ in certain policies.
-To overcome the technical challenge raised in dependent weighting parameters, we propose a new definition of the loss function, which is different from the loss function used in classical SGD literature (e.g., \citealp{chen2016statistical}) and adaptive SGD literature \citep{chen2021b}.
-We use two parameters $\theta$ and $\theta^\prime$ to separate the effect of weighting parameters in SGD and that of decision-making procedures in the local geometric landscape of the loss function.
+To overcome the technical challenge raised in history-dependent weighting parameters, we propose a new definition of the loss function, which is different from the loss function used in classical SGD literature (e.g., \citealp{chen2016statistical}) and adaptive SGD literature \citep{chen2021b}.
+We use two parameters, $\theta$ and $\theta^\prime$, to separate the effect of weighting parameters in SGD and that of decision-making procedures in the local geometric landscape of the loss function.

-As a separate interest, our framework allows non-smooth loss functions such as quantile loss.
-In contrast to linear regression, quantile regression provides estimates of a range of conditional quantiles of the reward $Y_t$.
-Since contextual bandit problems often appear in an interactive environment, the underlying reward model is more likely to differ across the distribution of the rewards and contexts or involves outliers.
-Linear regression methods estimate only the mean effects which is usually an incomplete summary of the effect of exposures for certain outcomes.
-For example, when recommending health care interventions, associations between health care and health outcomes can be highly different among individuals at high-, median-, and low-level utilization of health care.
-Quantile regression finds ubiquitous applications in many fields such as operations management of business inventory and risk management of financial assets \citep{rockafellar2002conditional,ban2019big}.
-Therefore, it is worth exploring the use of quantile-based objective functions in sequential decision-making problems.
-In this paper, we establish a general framework that allows certain nonsmooth objective functions including quantile regression.
+As a separate interest, this paper establishes a general framework that allows non-smooth loss functions such as quantile loss to estimate conditional quantiles of the reward $Y_t$, which finds ubiquitous applications such as operations management of business inventory and risk management of financial assets.
+Therefore, it is worth exploring the use of quantile-based objective functions in sequential decision-making.